richafnu/Viva/Viva/engage/eac-answers-importer.md

 1. On the **Feature management** tab, select the **Answers** button  to open the Answers configuration options.
 1. Under **Intelligent Importer availability**, turn on **Premium Communities**.

-When this setting is enabled, community admins with access to premium functionalities on Engage can access and use the Intelligent Importer feature in their communities.
+When you enable the setting, community admins with access to premium functionalities on Engage can use the Intelligent Importer feature for their communities.